jairus-m/dbt-heartbeat/README.md

 ```

 #### For exporting manually in the terminal
-Or export them directly in your terminal session:
+Or export environment variables directly in your terminal session:
 - Exporting is scoped to the specific terminal session you are in (ephemeral)
 ```
 # run these in the terminal